-The video below contains excerpts from a conversation I had with NASA astrophysicist Michelle Thaller at my exhibition One Version of Events currently up at PARTICIPANT INC now through May 24, 2015.
+The video below contains excerpts from a conversation I had with NASA astrophysicist Michelle Thaller at my exhibition One Version of Events at PARTICIPANT INC on April 18, 2015.
 You can find more information about the show here.
 (To see statements from other exhibitions, click here.)

 The following interview, between Sean Corcoran, Curator of Prints and Photographs at the Museum of the City of New York, and me, took place on February 2, 2012, in connection with the exhibit Stories the City Tells Itself.
 (To see statements from other exhibitions, click here.)